Principal Investigator:

 Degree:

-I am presently a graduate student researcher pursuing a PhD at the University of Iowa, specializing in experimental space plasma physics of the aurora.
-I study magnetosphere-ionosphere coupling, Alfvén wave-particle acceleration and ionospheric auroral physics using Sounding Rockets.
+Project manager for the OCHRE sounding rocket mission and experimental space plasma physics researcher at the University of Iowa.
+I specialize in the physics of the aurora, magnetosphere-ionosphere coupling, Alfvén wave-particle acceleration and ionospheric physics using Sounding Rockets.

 Below is a video of the dual launches from an iPhone 11.
 Apologies for the profanity.